 Colombia has an incredibly vibrant culture and a rich variety of great food.
 The cities of Bogota, Medellín, Cali, and Santa Marta are all well-equipped when it comes to infrastructure.
 Rush hour traffic is often a terribly stressful experience, but public transport can get you just about anywhere you need to be.

 These four cities also have very affordable real estate.
 In the past, the Wall Street Journal has named Cali and Medellín two of the top three cities in South America for their real estate cost per meter.
-Those prices have gone up since, but with the help of a local real estate agent, you’ll be able to find good costs.
+Those prices have gone up since, but with the help of Nomad Capitalist, you’ll be able to find good costs.

 Retiring in Eastern Europe